Daffodil blindness

 The foliage of daffodils emerges each year but no flowers are produced.

-A number of causes can be to blame for daffodil blindness;
+A number of causes can be to blame for daffodil blindness:

 • Dry situation: In a dry place, or in drought conditions, daffodils may die down prematurely.
 After flowering, growth should normally continue for several weeks, allowing food reserves in the bulb to be replenished before the following season's flower buds are formed.
 If growth stops prematurely the bulb may, due to lack of food reserves, fail to form a flower bud

 • Defoliation: Leaves removed soon after flowering by mowing or when tidying up the garden can lead to blindness.
-As with dryness it prevents the bulb building up food reserves for the future
+As with dryness, it prevents the bulb building up food reserves for the future

-• Knotting: Gardeners often tidy up clumps of daffodils after flowering by drawing the leaves together into a knot.
+• Knotting: Gardeners often used to tidy up clumps of daffodils after flowering by drawing the leaves together into a knot.
 This is not recommended as it reduces their ability to function and may cause or increase the risk of blindness

 • Seeding: Allowing seed capsules to form after flowering means that energy is diverted from the process of bulb rebuilding

-• Overcrowding: After a few years, clumps of daffodils may become overcrowded leading to poor flowering
+• Overcrowding: After a few years, clumps of daffodils may become overcrowded, leading to poor flowering

-• Pests: Narcissus bulb fly and narcissus eelworm may damage bulbs leading to poor flowering
+• Pests: Narcissus bulb fly and narcissus eelworm may damage bulbs, leading to poor flowering

 • Diseases: Diseases such as narcissus basal rot or daffodil viruses may cause bulbs to die or decline in vigour and flowering